-- 4. If Internet Protocol (TCP/IP) does not display as an installed component, click - 5.
-In the Select Network Component Type dialog box, select Protocol, and then click
+- 4. If Internet Protocol (TCP/IP) does not display as an installed component, click Install... - 5.
+In the Select Network Component Type dialog box, select Protocol, and then click Add... - 6.
+Select Internet Protocol (TCP/IP) in the Network Protocols list, and then click